MichielVanwelsenaere/HomeAutomation.CoDeSys3/README.md

 The purpose?
 Redundancy on a software level but also on a hardware level!
 - PLCs are very (very) robust controllers: no PC, SoC, etc. is more robust and failure resistant.
-- Hardware continuity: Home automation providers often renew their modules every X years, modules aren't sold anymore or a full upgrade is required when something brakes.
+- Hardware continuity: Home automation providers often renew their modules every X years, modules aren't sold anymore or a full upgrade is required when something breaks.
 PLCs models and their modules are sold decades after their initial release date.
-Don't believe me?
-Check out the Wago 750 series controllers and modules.
+For an example, check out the Wago 750 series controllers and modules.
 - Avoid performing critical operations that should work 24/7 inside a less redundant controller (it will fail sooner or later).
 - Keep your wive/girlfriend happy when you're not at home and your Rpi, Odroid, Banana Pi, Pc crashes (running your MQTT broker, OpenHab, Home Assistant, etc.).